microsoft/azuredatastudio/extensions/azurehybridtoolkit/notebooks/hybridbook/content/hadr/readme.md

 [Home](../readme.md)

-Notebooks to help with High Availability and Disaster Recovery tasks in a Hybrid Cloud environment.
+Notebooks to help with HADR tasks in a Hybrid Cloud environment.

 ## Notebooks in this Chapter